-V. CONCLUSION
+CONCLUSION

 Due to cloud technologies and multi-tenancy, network design has evolved fundamentally.

 Multi-data centers across locations are needed for business continuity.
 Enhancing old technologies and implementing new ones with plenty of additional features has become essential.
 This paper has explored the limitations of traditional network architectures and the potential of VXLAN-EVPN overlays to provide scalable, resilient, and flexible networking solutions.
 By decoupling network functions from physical infrastructure and enabling integrated Layer 2/Layer 3 communication, VXLAN-EVPN enhances operational agility and supports modern deployment paradigms such as hybrid and multicloud environments.
 However, despite these advantages, several limitations remain.
-Real-world implementations still face challenges in managing overlay complexity, ensuring efficient incremental verification, supporting heterogeneous legacy systems, and optimizing energy consumption.
-Additionally, large-scale dynamic workloads can introduce performance bottlenecks if not managed with adaptive and intelligent orchestration.
-Future research should focus on developing unified frameworks that combine network function virtualization, AI-driven traffic management, and policy-aware automation.
+Realworld implementations still face challenges managing overlay complexity, ensuring efficient incremental verification, supporting heterogeneous legacy systems, and optimizing energy consumption.
+In addition, large-scale dynamic workloads can introduce performance bottlenecks if not managed with adaptive and intelligent orchestration.
+Future research should focus on developing unified frameworks that combine network function virtualization, AIdriven traffic management, and policy-aware automation.
 Investigating lightweight security mechanisms and scalable verification models tailored for VXLAN-EVPN environments is also essential.
 Furthermore, energy-aware network designs and cross-layer optimization strategies can contribute to sustainable and cost-effective data center operations.
-Addressing these areas will be vital in realizing the full potential of next-generation data center networks that can handle the needs of the digital future.
+Addressing these areas will be vital in realizing the full potential of nextgeneration DCN that can handle the needs of the digital future.